jgorset/fandjango/docs/source/index.rst

 Overview
 ^^^^^^^^

-If you're new to Facebook applications, you should read Facebook's strangely excellent `documentation <http://developers.facebook.com/docs/guides/canvas/>`_ before continuing.
+If you're new to Facebook applications, you should read Facebook's surprisingly excellent `documentation <http://developers.facebook.com/docs/guides/canvas/>`_ before continuing.
 The rest of the documentation will assume you're at least passingly familiar with the material contained within.